Physics Doctor of Philosophy Degree Program

 1. Core Courses: Eight core courses (24 credits), Phy 517, 527, 537, 539, 547, 557, 577 and 587 with an average grade of B or better.
 Up to 24 credits may be transferred from another institution as approved by the physics graduate studies committee.

 2. Physics Electives: (12-33 credits) At least four letter-graded graduate courses in physics, or in other fields as approved by the physics graduate studies committee.
 Students whose native language is other than English may take ETAP 500, academic writing, as an elective.
 Up to 30 credits total of core and elective credit may be transferred from another institution as approved by the physics graduate studies committee.

 3. Physics Research: (3-24 credits) Research as approved by the advisor.
-Phy 695 for students who have not advanced to candidacy, and Phy 810 for those who have.
+Phy 695 for students who have not completed their comprehensive exams, and Phy 810 for those who have.
 Students who have advanced to candidacy may register for Phy 899 instead.
 A minimum of 1 credit of Phy 899, doctoral dissertation is required.

 4. Transfer or Advanced Standing Credit: Up to 30 credits of core and elective courses may be transferred from another institution as approved on an individual basis by the physics Graduate Studies Committee (GSC).
 Students with substantial transfer credit or advanced standing are encouraged to begin research in their first year.